Why $100,000 Isn't the Dream Salary It Used to Be

 The concept of a $100,000 salary as the ultimate dream has changed.
 Make no mistake, it is still an excellent income.
 But it no longer guarantees the same level of financial security and lifestyle that it once did.

-Factors such as inflation at the grocery store and soaring housing costs have redefined what constitutes a comfortable income.
+The reality is that you now have to fight inflation at the grocery store and soar housing costs in a new way that has redefined what constitutes a comfortable income.

-It is not all bad news beyond your control, however.
-Taking extra steps — such as developing a side hustle or finding other ways to earn more cash — can put more money in your pocket.
+It is not all bad news that is beyond your control, however.
+Taking extra steps, such as finding other ways to earn more cash, can put more money in your pocket.

 Budgeting, managing debt, and working toward savings goals also play a crucial role in achieving financial stability.